-On May 2, the next generation of daring designers boldly defined the future of fashion at SAIC Fashion 2014.
-For 80 years, SAIC Fashion students have surprised, amazed, and thrilled audiences by combining painting, sculpture, performance, sound, body, installation, and technology into a spectacular multimedia show presented throughout the day and culminating with THE WALK—SAIC's annual fashion show gala benefit supporting student scholarships.
+On Friday, May 8, the next generation of daring designers will boldly define the future of fashion at SAIC Fashion 2015, a spectacular multimedia show presented throughout the day at 9:00 a.m., 12:00, and 3:00 p.m., and culminating with THE WALK—SAIC's fashion show gala benefit supporting student scholarships.

 The Walk, [SAIC's] annual fashion show and inventive night where students flaunt fabulous fringy creations on a catwalk erected in Millennium Park.